brainsatplay/brainsatplay/docs/docs/advanced-topics/03-add-device-support.md

 ## Creating a Device Plugin
 ---

 You can find all driver plugins created for Brains@Play in the `src/library/src/devices` directory.
-To create a new device plugin, copy the devicePluginTemplate from the aforementioned directory and rename it.
+To create a new device plugin, copy the `devicePluginTemplate.js` file from the aforementioned directory and rename it.

 ### init()
 In the `init()` function, set `info.sps` and `info.deviceType` to the correct specifications.

-#### Examples
+Additionally, here are some examples for the other functions you will have to set up in `init()`:

 - In `musePlugin.js`, you will see how to add specifications for what channels correspond to what—as well as how to specify additional biquad filters to filter raw data automatically.

 - In `cyton/cytonPlugin.js` or `freeeeg32/freeeeg32Plugin.js`, you will see how we handled setting up USB with custom data stream drivers found within the same directories.
 Then we set it up to pipe data into our DataAtlas system which will handle the rest for the front end.

 ### connect()
 Customize the `connect()` function to run the connection protocol for your selected device.
-Leave the onconnect and setIndicator functions alone, the onconnect is customized externally to link in with the rest of the frontend.
+Leave the `onconnect()` and `setIndicator()` functions alone, as `onconnect()` is customized externally to link in with the rest of the frontend.

 ### disconnect()
 Do the same for the `disconnect()` function.
 Be sure to add any exception handling you may need for connection errors.